 Setting up an account with Matterport

 Go to MyMatterport.com and either enter your credentials, or click the Sign up for free button to create an account.
 Follow the instructions provided there to complete your Matterport™ profile, filling in all required input fields.

 Matterport™ API Tokens

-With a Matterport™ account you can gain access to their API and SDK developer tools which are required for creating Area Targets.
-A Matterport™ API token ID and token secret allow you to retrieve scans that are hosted on your Matterport™ account directly in the Area Target Generator (the desktop tool for creating Area Targets).
-See Area Target Generator User Guide for detailed instructions on how to request and use the Token ID pair.
+With a Matterport™ account you will gain access to their API and SDK developer tools which are supported with the Vuforia Area Target Generator desktop tool.
+A Matterport™ API token ID and token secret allows you to retrieve scans that are hosted on your Matterport™ account directly in the Area Target Generator.
+Admin privileges of the account are necessary to request the token pair.
+See the below section Retrieving the Matterport™ API Token for instructions on how to request and use the token IDs.

 - Professional grade tripod

 The Pro2 3D Camera weighs 7,5 lbs.
 (3,4 kg) and rotates 360 degrees while scanning.
 Therefore, it is necessary to use a high-quality tripod that will not move or shake during the scanning process.
 It should be height adjustable.
 We recommend using some heavy-duty stand available from professional vendors.

 - Quick-release clamp